pavmeh/cs244_TCPDaytona/README.md

 git clone https://github.com/pavmeh/cs244_TCPDaytona/
 ```
 Use ``` ./setup.sh ``` to install all the dependencies.
 Press Y if prompted.
+Note: DO NOT run this with ```sudo```, since this will not install the
-If this breaks, run the commands in the script individually in the terminal.
+dependencies correctly.
+If this breaks, run the commands in the script
-This only needs to be run only once per VM instance.
+individually in the terminal.
+This only needs to be run only once per VM
+instance.

 Run ```./run_experiments.sh``` to run the experiment.
 It will take
 approximately 30 seconds to run.
 An http server automatically create that can